Annual Reaffirmation of the College of Staten Island's Commitment to Diversity, Equal Opportunity, and Affirmative Action

 I invite you to visit the CUNY website to view the Policy in its entirety as well as the polices on Reasonable Accommodations and Academic Adjustments and Reporting of Alleged Misconduct.

-CSI’s executive and administrative officers are responsible for maintaining a work environment that is free from discrimination and harassment, and for promoting diversity and inclusion in their respective units.
-I have assigned the responsibility for the implementation and monitoring of our compliance program to the Interim Chief Diversity Officer, Catherine Ferrara, Esq., who also serves as CSI’s 504/ADA Compliance Coordinator and the Title IX Coordinator.
-I encourage all managers to contact her to discuss diversity and inclusion strategies that would advance their unit’s strategic goals.
-Additionally, I encourage any individual who believes that he/she/they have experienced employment discrimination to contact Ms. Ferrara in the Office of Diversity and Compliance at Catherine.Ferrara@csi.cuny.edu.
+CSI’s executives and administrators are responsible for maintaining a work environment free from discrimination and harassment, and for promoting diversity and inclusion in their units.
+Victoria Ajibade is the responsible official charged with implementing affirmative action regulations.
+I encourage all managers to contact her to discuss diversity and inclusion strategies that would advance unit goals.
+Additionally, any individual who believes they have experienced employment discrimination should immediately contact Ms. Ajibade at (718)982-2250 or Victoria.Ajibade@csi.cuny.edu.

-I ask for your continued support in ensuring equal opportunity, affirmative action, diversity, and inclusion in all employment practices at CSI.
+I ask for your continued support to ensure equal opportunity, affirmative action, diversity and inclusion in all our employment practices.